Mortgage applications for LLP members

 Broker or lender application?

-You can apply for a mortgage either directly with the bank or building society that’s lending you the money (the ‘lender’), or via a broker who acts as a middle-man between you and your lender.
+You can apply for a mortgage either directly with the bank or building society that’s lending you the money (the ‘lender’), or via a broker who acts as an intermediary between you and your lender.
 Brokers receive a fee from the lender for placing your mortgage with them.
 Some brokers also charge a fee to you, the borrower.

 Lenders employ people called ‘underwriters’ who decide whether or not you are a suitable candidate for a mortgage, based on the information you provide to them.
 Underwriters often have a lot of applications to assess, and limited time, so it’s important to ensure that your application is supported by the correct documentation in the first instance to avoid delays.